 Depending on what you expect from a jacket, the answer to this question can be found in the comparison of these two fabrics.

 If it’s weather-resistance and long-term durability you are looking for, then Gore-Tex is the better option.
-On the other hand, Pertex Shield is lighter, packable and highly breathable, while also able to resist weather conditions quite well.
+On the other hand, Pertex Shield is lighter, packable, and highly breathable, while also being able to resist weather conditions quite well.

 A factor that might help you determine is the price difference, which is considerable, with Pertex Shield being the cheaper of the two.

 Also, depending on how often you will be using the jacket, opt for Gore-Tex if you need a high-performance option that you will be wearing extensively, especially in bad weather, or go with Pertex Shield if you need a practical and well-rounded jacket that will be used in milder conditions.